 Chicago.
 A city of neighborhoods.
 And I would see a lot of those neighborhoods when I first started this project.
 I’d visit various after school programs throughout the city, explaining the creative concept of the project to generate interest.
 And then when one after school program on the West of Chicago actually said “yes,” I found myself on a twice-a-week winter bus ride, one hour each way to and from that West-Side neighborhood.

-If you ever have taken the metro bus in Chicago, or any major city for that matter, you know very well that it can get, shall we say, interesting.
+If you have ever regularly taken the metro bus in Chicago, or any major city for that matter, you know very well that it can get, shall we say, interesting.
 You never what you may see or who you may meet.

 But that’s what makes any city special.
-Just the sheer variety of people and with that, personalities and life experiences.
+The melange of people, personalities and life experiences.
 And let me tell you, you see that in a very real way when you travel on a bus in Chicago twice a week.

-And you also begin to get a very real sense of the character that permeates from each of those unique neighborhoods as you pass through on those bus rides.
+And you also begin to get a very real sense of the character that permeates from each of those unique neighborhoods on the routes of those many rides to and fro.
 The food they serve and eat The history that sometimes screams through the architecture.
 The people and their journeys, both personal and ancestral.

 Back when we first had the idea of creating a fictional neighborhood to tie together a common comic story narrative based on those initial collaborations with participating urban youth, we set out to figure out what to call that fictional neighborhood.
 And we thought what better source to draw upon for such a name than our own backyard (no foreshadowing pun intended); Chicago, Illinois.